enstepgabriel/IX5q19WnW7/README.md

  ![Step 5 - 2](Images/step-05-02.jpg)
 8) Click on **Review + create**
 9) After you created the new role, click on *Add* and then click on **Add role assignment**
 10) It should open a pane on the right side of your screen.
 Under *Role*, select the new role you have created.
-Under *Select*, search for your service principal's name.
+Under *Select*, search for your Service Principal's name (the same you created on step 2.4).
 Select it and click **Save**.
-11) After registering the service principal, you can click on the application URL.
+11) After registering the Service Principal, you can click on the application URL.
 Login in with an account with privileges to WVD Session Hosts and use it.